A Hierarchical Sharded Blockchain Balancing Performance and Availability: System Overview

 \subsection{Assumptions and Models}

 We assume a permissioned consortium blockchain where the identities of all members are known in advance.
 We say members are \emph{Byzantine} if they arbitrarily deviates from the protocol, others we call them \emph{honest}.
-A zone is a logically partitioned sub-network that independently operates a sharded blockchain.
+A \emph{zone} is a logically partitioned sub-network that independently operates a sharded blockchain.
 There exists $f_{L}$ and $f_{F}$ Byzantine failures out of $3f_{L} + 1$ local members within each zone and $3f_{F}+1$ full members across zones, respectively, implying $3f_{L} + 2$ members in a zone.
 There could be additional machines to be recruited upon detecting the failure of the full member in a zone for recovery.
 A zone could become unavailable; yet the maximum number of zone failures is limited to $f_{F}$, and the probability of zone failure is mutually independent between zones.
+We consider adaptive adversaries capable of corrupting members over time and coordinating collusion attacks.
+However, the number of corrupted members is bounded by $f_L$ within each zone and $f_F$ across zones for local and full members, respectively.
 We assume cross-zone communication is limited to full members; local members do not communicate across zones.
 We assume that a PyloChain server participates either as a full member or as a local member within each zone, but not both.

 We assume a partially synchronous network where synchronous and asynchronous intervals alternate.
-During the asynchronous intervals, network partitioning is allowed, but this period only lasts for the global stabilization time (GST), denoted by $\Delta_{GST}$.
-After this, a sufficiently long synchronous interval is maintained, ensuring that all message transmissions are eventually delivered within $\Delta_{Sync}$.
+In asynchronous intervals, network partitioning may occur.
+While the duration of such periods is unknown a priori, they eventually terminate within a finite time after the global stabilization time (GST), denoted by $\Delta_{GST}$.
+Beyond GST, the system remains synchronous for a sufficiently long interval, ensuring that all messages are delivered within $\Delta_{Sync}$.
 We assume that cryptographic primitives used in PyloChain are not broken.
+We assume that Sybil attacks \cite{SybilAttack} are prevented because all participants are fully authenticated.
+Eclipse attacks \cite{EclipseAttack} may occur and can delay messages in an asynchronous way, but under the partially synchronous network assumption, such delays can only last for a finite interval.
+After GST, message delivery follows a bounded delay, and all messages between participants are eventually delivered.